brampat/security/publications/presentation/software_updates.md

 -- Notes --

-Equifax handles credit-card and payment data
+Conext: Equifax is a big creditcard company that handles creditcard and lots of payment data

 * CVE-2017-5638 (CVSS 10.0)
   * Discovered 2017-03-06